leslie-dees/Wordle-Starter/README.md

 TDLR:
 CARES is the best starting word from the Scrabble dictionary.
 BARES is the best starting words from the full dictionary.
+SAINT & CRANE are tied for the best from the official Wordle dictionary

 Uses an input of a dictionary of strings to find the best possible wordle starting word.
 Dictionaries used for 2 examples are provided.